 Frugal Choices for Clothing and Gear

 - Bring your own snorkels, fins, and mask.
 One-time rentals are available at many beaches, however, if you go to three beaches in one day, you can spend $15.00.
-Do that for ten days and you've spent $150 you didn't need to spend.
+Do that for ten days, and you've spent $150 you didn't need to pay.
 Surprisingly, these items don't take up much room in luggage.

 - Many stores, especially the vendor-type shops, will give you a discount if you offer cash.

 - Everywhere you go, you will see roll-up sand mats for 99 cents.
 These mats are better than towels or blankets because the sand shakes off of them easily, but it is not easy to carry the roll-up mats around if you are traveling between islands.
 Instead, spend a bit more ($2.49) and get a mat that folds into a square, then you can carry the mat from place to place, and you can also take it home, rather than throwing it away.
 The best place to find these is at an ABC Store.